 Listen to Dr. Elizabeth Macaulay-Lewis talk about artifacts in the newly reopened Islamic Galleries at MET for Smarthistory.org, part of the Khan Academy: Two Royal Figures (Saljuq Period) and Ilkhanid Mihrab

-Many of CUNY’s faculty are actively involved in archaeological research, and visits to New York’s museums play a vital role in the MALS archaeology track.
+Many of CUNY’s faculty are actively involved in archaeological research, and visits to New York’s museums play a vital role in the MALS archaeology concentration.

 Visit the GC Mina Rees Library's Liberal Studies Research Guide.

 Students' contact for Archaeology of the Classical, Late Antique, and Islamic Worlds research is reference librarian Michael Handis.